markfasheh/duperemove/markdown/duperemove.md

 	8388608 * 72 + 270 * 1000 = 755244720 or about 720MB for 1TB spread over 1000 files.

 `Note that none of this takes database overhead into account.`

-## Is is safe to interrupt the program (Ctrl-C)?

-Yes, Duperemove uses a transactional database engine and organizes db changes to take advantage of those features.
-The result is that you should be able to ctrl-c the program at any point and re-run without experiencing corruption of your hashfile.

-## I got two identical files, why are they not deduped?

-Duperemove by default works on extent granularity.
-What this means is if there are two files which are logically identical (have the same content) but are laid out on disk with different extent structure they won't be deduped.
-For example if 2 files are 128k each and their content are identical but one of them consists of a single 128k extent and the other of 2 * 64k extents then they won't be deduped.
-This behavior is dependent on the current implementation and is subject to change as duperemove is being improved.

-## How can I find out my space savings after a dedupe?

-Duperemove will print out an estimate of the saved space after a dedupe operation for you.

-You can get a more accurate picture by running 'btrfs fi df' before and after each duperemove run.

-Be careful about using the 'df' tool on btrfs - it is common for space reporting to be 'behind' while delayed updates get processed, so an immediate df after deduping might not show any savings.

-## Why is the total deduped data report an estimate?

-At the moment duperemove can detect that some underlying extents are shared with other files, but it can not resolve which files those extents are shared with.

-Imagine duperemove is examining a series of files and it notes a shared data region in one of them.
-That data could be shared with a file outside of the series.
-Since duperemove can't resolve that information it will account the shared data against our dedupe operation while in reality, the kernel might deduplicate it further for us.

-## Why are my files showing dedupe but my disk space is not shrinking?

-This is a little complicated, but it comes down to a feature in Btrfs called _bookending_.
-The [Btrfs wiki](http://en.wikipedia.org/wiki/Btrfs#Extents) explains this in detail.

-Essentially though, the underlying representation of an extent in Btrfs can not be split (with small exception).
-So sometimes we can end up in a situation where a file extent gets partially deduped (and the extents marked as shared) but the underlying extent item is not freed or truncated.

-## Is duperemove safe for my data?

-Yes.
-To be specific, duperemove does not deduplicate the data itself.
-It simply finds candidates for dedupe and submits them to the Linux kernel FIDEDUPERANGE ioctl.
-In order to ensure data integrity, the kernel locks out other access to the file and does a byte-by-byte compare before proceeding with the dedupe.

-## What is the cost of deduplication?

-Deduplication will lead to increased fragmentation.
-The blocksize chosen can have an effect on this.
-Larger blocksizes will fragment less but may not save you as much space.
-Conversely, smaller block sizes may save more space at the cost of increased fragmentation.

 # NOTES
 Deduplication is currently only supported by the `btrfs` and `xfs` filesystem.